reyha/reyha.github.io/about.md

 ## **Reyha Verma**
 ---
 I am a final year undergraduate student at [National Institute of Technology, Srinagar](http://www.nitsri.net/) pursuing a Bachelors degree from the Department of *Computer Science* .
-I will be graduating in 2017.I find Python, C and C++ very fascinating besides finding interest in web development languages like html,css and javascript.
+I will be graduating in 2017.
+I find Python, C and C++ very fascinating besides finding interest in web development languages like HTML, CSS and Javascript.
 I love to play table-tennis and badminton in my free time  and groove to some of my favourite numbers.I am not much of a blogger but I will try to update all of my activites.

 ## **Contact**
 ---